 Somehow . . . mysteriously, the dough turned out too soft.
 We ended up salvaging it by adding more flour and returning it to the fridge for a while, but it was quite a circus until we got our mojo back.
 You can see how R was piecing this Christmas tree back together right here.

 Of course, it doesn’t really matter if the shapes are recognizable because they all get slathered with melted icing anyway.

-They may not be the prettiest cookies ever, but oh, do they ever taste divine . . .
+They may not be the prettiest cookies ever, but they taste divine . . .
 I mean, these cookies are truly delicious.
-The zing of the ginger and the sweetness of the frosting.
+The zing of the ginger and the sweetness of the frosting is a match made in heaven.
 My mouth is watering just thinking about it.
-Unfortunately, they are NOT gluten-free, although I’m tempted to try to see if I can make a GF version.
-I miss them terribly.

 - 1 egg

 - 1/3 Cup Brown Sugar (packed in cup)

 - 2 tsp. cinnamon

 - 1 lb. powdered sugar